Skip to main content

 The most important part of system calls is the context switching back from kernel space to userspace.

-The kernel executes the SYSRET instruction to switch back to userspace.
-When this is executed, the CPU switches the kernel's ring mode and also updates the IP, stack pointer and the page tables to point to userspace process.
+The kernel runs the SYSRET instruction to switch back to userspace.
+The CPU then changes the ring mode.
+It also updates the IP, the stack pointer, and the page tables to point to the userspace process.

 system call flow